-The change has some implications for privacy.
-On digital cameras, it’s much easier to hide certain photos you don’t want everyone seeing.
-But these days, everything you shoot ends up in your phone’s photo gallery.
+All the photos you take with your smartphone end up in your device’s photo gallery.
 A curious set of eyes could easily see images you don’t want them to view.

 Perhaps you’ve got snaps of confidential information, gift ideas for a loved one, or just endless memes you want to remove from your main photo reel.
-Whatever the reason, it’s easy to hide certain photos and folders from the gallery.
-Here’s how.
+Whatever the reason, it’s easy to hide photos from the gallery.

-Two mainstream phone manufacturers have built-in privacy tools that can help you hide photos.
-They are Samsung and LG.
+Two mainstream phone manufacturers, Samsung and LG, have built-in privacy tools that can help you hide photos.

-The process on LG handsets is slightly different.
+The process to hide pictures on Android if you have an LG device is slightly different.

 This time, start by heading to Settings > Fingerprints and Security > Content Lock.
-Once again, the phone will ask you to secure the feature using a PIN, password, or fingerprint scan.
+The phone will ask you to secure the feature using a PIN, password, or fingerprint scan.

 Now go to your phone’s default gallery app.
 Select all the photos you want to hide and tap Menu > More > Lock.
 You can also lock entire folders of pictures if you wish.